13 August 2021

-Statistics with R and RStudio
+Statistics with R and RStudioonline course

 We are exposed to statistical data on a daily basis in the form of opinion polls, economic forecasts, reports on the effect of diet and lifestyle on life expectancy and disease risk, debates over the evidence for climate change, among others.
 This module introduces statistics and the free software R/RStudio to students with no previous knowledge of mathematics beyond high school level.
 The module also assesses the uses, misuses and limitations of statistical methods.
 Topics range from basic descriptive statistics to more advanced topics including multivariate analysis, logistic regression, and model optimisation.
 As additional skills, students are introduced to professional-standard plotting resources, basic programming functions in R, and the user-friendly RStudio interface.

 This is a level one module (equivalent to first year undergraduate).
-Students must have completed one year of undergraduate study.
-No prior subject knowledge is required for this module, but students are expected to have a keen interest in the area.
+No prior subject knowledge is required to study this module but students are expected to have a keen interest in the subject area.

-7.5 ECTS / 4 US / 0.5 UCL
+7.5 ECTS / 4 US / 15 UCL

 GBP 2165: Students studying for 6 weeks (2 modules) will benefit from a built-in tuition fee discount.